 The initiative farcically called "Open Government" is about narrowing the field of candidates in the general election to only the "top 2" winners from an open primary.
 This would effectively guarantee elections for the incumbents, the moneyed, and the candidates with the name recognition.
 In other words, it's an anti-democratic ploy to make the competition go away.
 Instead, we should be lowering the bar for alternative political parties to acquire permanent ballot status.
 And to encourage Independent candidates, their required number of nominating signatures should be reduced for getting onto the general election ballot.
 Ranked-Choice-Voting, also called Instant-Runoff, would go a long way in advancing civility, because candidates would not want to alienate voters who might list them as their 2nd choice.

-Greens are perennially challenged on viability.
+Greens are perennially discounted on "viability."
 Dare to rebel!
 Vote your conscience.
 It's a free country.
 Disenchantment with the legacy parties (Dems and Repubs) is no reason to stay home from the polls.
 The Green Party is not beholden to entrenched interests.
 We are the real alternative to imperial over-reach.
 Above all, we exalt peace, justice and love.

 Ai Wei Wei, Chinese activist, Tweeter, artist, said, "If you don't act, the danger is stronger."